cdmandrews/cdmandrews.github.io/teaching-to-dos.md

 Work from "most important genres for tc workers" article (BLythe, Lauer, & Curran, TCQ); consider having students combine/compile results of interview data into vizzes? (oooh, cool).

+also--the questions in the back of the police literacies dissertation are interesante for sure.

 ## Presentations and modalities for the final project

 Make final project a powerpoint or (other software) presentation, then a write-up of that presentation?